Colour-Me-Local Dye Garden

-Join us at a Gardeners’ Gathering!
-These events happen throughout the warmer months when the garden needs tending.
-The community works together to maintain the garden and process dye plants.
-Think of this as a “learning work party”.
-Every week there will be different projects and tasks that we will be working on together.
+These free, drop-in events happen throughout the warmer months when the garden needs tending.
+Participants work together to maintain the garden and learn about dye plants and natural dyeing.
+Think of this as a “learning work party.”
+Every gathering includes different projects and tasks that we work on together.
+For example,

-These classes offer hands-on and technical experience with natural dyeing.
-Classes are open to dyers of all skill levels, from first-timers to experienced dyers.
-Workshops are recommended for people wanting to learn, experiment and understand the natural dye process.
+These classes offer hands-on experience with natural dyeing for all skill levels, from first-timers to experienced dyers.
+Workshops are an opportunity to learn and apply a variety of natural dye processes and techniques from experienced artists and artisans.
 Materials are provided and participants take home their work.

 Within the garden you will find plants that are used to create a range of vibrant colours: yellow, purple, blue, green, pink, orange, rust, and more .
 Different parts of these plants are used to create dyes, including the roots, stems, bark, leaves, flowers, and fruits.
 These plants are used for dyeing materials such as cotton, linen, wool, and silk.